griffithlab/civic-panel/README.md

 - Output will be gene, chromosome, start, stop for each 100bp increment

 ### For variants greater than 1,000 bases:
-- Output will be gene
+- Output will be gene, chromosome, start, stop

 # Part 4 - Determine NanoString Technology Probes